gagahsyuja/my-arch-install/README.md

 # swapon /dev/sda2
 ```
 ## Install essential packages
-Use the `pacstrap` script to install the `base` and `base-devel` package, Linux kernel, firmware for common hardware, microcode for our processors, and also a text editor.
+Use the `pacstrap` script to install the `base` and `base-devel` package, Linux kernel and its headers, firmware for common hardware, microcode for our processors, and also a text editor.
 I'll be using `linux-lts` kernel, `intel-ucode` because my processors are Intel, and `vim` as my editor:
 ```
-# pacstrap /mnt base base-devel linux-lts linux-firmware intel-ucode vim
+# pacstrap /mnt base base-devel linux-lts linux-lts-headers linux-firmware intel-ucode vim
 ```
 ## Generate an fstab file
 ```